RekaCodes/EDA-app/README.md

-# EDA-app
+# EDA App
-a streamlit web app for performing initial EDA and generating report
+This Exploratory Data Analysis (EDA) app will explore an uploaded file within an interactive streamlit web app and generate a report for downloading.